mt-mods/circuits/API.md

 with a grain of salt.

 # Supporting Circuits in your own mods
+> [!NOTE]
+> There is a table called npos referenced in many of the functions, it is a pos
+> with a node table contained within it.
+It's used for transferring the node's state
+> before/as it's been placed in the world, it's left over from an old version of the
+> mod and to remove it would require a rewrite of the entire mod.
+Most of the simple
+> api's will work with the regular pos table though.

 ## Groups
 There are three main groups used by the mod. `circuit_power` is the group that all power providing nodes should use. `circuit_wire` is the group that all conductive